Table of Contents

 Manufacturer’s Design

-The number of fan connectors on a motherboard is ultimately up to the manufacturer’s design.
-Some manufacturers choose to prioritize fan connectivity, while others may focus on other features.
-Therefore, the number of fan connectors can vary widely between different models and manufacturers, even within the same form factor or size.
+The number of fan connectors on a motherboard depends on what the maker decides.
+Some makers put a lot of fan connectors, while others focus on different things.
+So, the number of connectors can change between different brands and models, even if they’re the same type or size.

 Fan Hub